 Chamomile is an herb that soothes.
-From the digestive tract to the skin to the nervous system, the sweet smelling flowers of German chamomile (Matricaria recutita) are the very first thing I think of when there is a condition requiring a soothing action.
+From the digestive tract to the skin to the nervous system, the sweet smelling flowers of German Chamomile (Matricaria recutita) are the very first thing I think of when there is a condition requiring a soothing action.
 Typically, these types of conditions involve irritation of some kind stemming from hyper-reactivity to stress and the environment, and more often than not this irritation and hypersensitiveness can be seen manifesting in multiple ways within the same person.

 Chamomile accomplishes its magic by working on the interface between the gut, the immune system and the nervous system.
 We often think of these systems as being distinct, but they are intimately connected through millions of neurons.
 When we are stressed, our nervous system reacts by altering digestive and immune function.
 Similarly, when the digestive tract is irritated, it alerts the immune and nervous systems and can put things on over-drive.
-In both cases, chamomile helps to bring the body back to baseline, both by soothing the nervous system with its aromatic essential oils, and by working directly on the digestion -- stimulating function with its mild bitter flavor and soothing muscle spasms and tissue irritation with its moistening, inflammatory and spasmodic soothing actions.
+In both cases, Chamomile helps to bring the body back to baseline, both by soothing the nervous system with its aromatic essential oils, and by working directly on the digestion — stimulating function with its mild bitter flavor and soothing muscle spasms and tissue irritation with its moistening, and soothing actions.

-Warm chamomile tea bags can also be placed on the eyes to relieve dryness and irritation or can be used as a poultice to soothe and cool down a hot, itchy rash.
+Warm Chamomile tea bags can also be placed on the eyes to relieve dryness and irritation or can be used as a poultice to soothe and cool down a hot, itchy rash.
 You won't be surprised when these topical applications also leave you feeling calm and relaxed.
-So there you have it; when you think of chamomile, think of soothing.
-Or better yet, when you find yourself or someone you love in an irritable state of any sort, think of chamomile.
+So there you have it; when you think of Chamomile, think of soothing.
+Or better yet, when you find yourself or someone you love in an irritable state of any sort, think of Chamomile.

 WishGarden Herbs' formulas containing Chamomile: